 Check in with yourself if this is something that’s right for you to do now.

 The Hello Climate Change! is just what I’ve been wanting without even knowing I wanted it.
 I volunteer regarding climate change and reversing it through drawdown.
 I’m in groups that include looking at the issue with body, mind and spirit.
 Yet the questions we work with here and the approach of awareness of the group field/intelligence are completely fresh for me and I find myself growing as a sacred activist even more.

 Heidi Hendersson did a series of in-depth interviews with young sustainability students around their future.
 To a person, they weren’t able to imagine a realistic future for themselves and their work – and they had no place or language to talk about that.
-There’s is a reflection of society’s disconnect!
-Bill and Andrew imagined to create a pilot project to build a place for that conversation – and for silence and personal work around it too!
-We wanted a place where we could sit with this question of climate and survival, for ourselves and others who wanted to sit with us.
+This is a place where we can sit with this question of climate and survival, for ourselves and others who wanted to sit with us.

-A virtual room but not a gloomy room.
-A room to welcome this strange guest, the unknown future and share how it is for us to be in relationship with it.
+It’s a virtual room but it’s not a gloomy room.
+A a place to welcome this strange guest, the unknown future and share how it is for us to be in relationship with it.
 What might we learn?

 To register or explore further contact Andrew here.
 We’ll find a good time when there are about a dozen participants, the maximum number who will be journeying together.

 I’m learning, and it seems to me that the community is learning, about what an economy based on the gift looks and feels like.
 It doesn’t look like traditional payment!
 At the same time, it’s not the same as “free!”
 Sovereign humans recognize and respect the a balance of giving and receiving that mark our lives, especially when what is important to us is concerned.
 Without a reciprocity, it’s hard for all of us to fully receive gifts and let them in because we feel incomplete.
 The true equality of “giver” and “receiver” isn’t seen.